HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Experimental Results

 \subsection{Sparsity Tax Evaluation}

 Sparse DNN accelerators involve two types of sparsity tax: energy and area.
-Fig.~\ref{fig:tax}(a) shows the energy cost breakdown across the buffers, compute, and SAF components in different architectures processing a workload with 75\% operand A and a dense operand B (\ie, one example set of bars from Fig.~\ref{fig:compare-to-existing-designs}).
+Fig.~\ref{fig:tax}(a) shows the energy cost breakdown across different components in different architectures processing an example workload with 75\% operand A and a dense operand B (\ie, one example set of bars from Fig.~\ref{fig:compare-to-existing-designs}).
 Existing designs either do not fully exploit the sparsity for energy savings (\eg, STC only recognizes upto 50\% sparsity) or introduce inefficient dataflows to trade-off its insignificant SAF cost (\eg, DSTC suffers from significant accumulation traffic at RF due to its outer produce style dataflow).
-Fig.~\ref{fig:tax}(b) shows the area breakdown of \designName, with the SAFs accounting for only 5.7\% of the design's area. \textbf{Thus, \designName \ has low energy and area sparsity tax.}
+Fig.~\ref{fig:tax}(b) shows the area breakdown of \designName, with the SAFs accounting for only 5.7\% of the design's area.
+Note that since sparsity tax is intrinsic to the hardware design, different workloads would not change the general amount of sparsity tax introduced\footnote{The metadata costs differ based on workload sparsity, but such cost is not the dominant source of sparsity tax in the evaluated designs.}. \textbf{Thus, \designName \ has low sparsity tax.}